reshmabidikar/slate/source/includes/_account.md

 * `PARTNER`: Indicates that this is a partner account.
 Applicable to `ACCOUNT` only. `tagDefinitionId`=`00000000-0000-0000-0000-000000000007`.
 * `AUTO_INVOICING_DRAFT`: Generate account invoices in DRAFT mode.
 Applicable to `ACCOUNT` only. `tagDefinitionId`=`00000000-0000-0000-0000-000000000008`.
 * `AUTO_INVOICING_REUSE_DRAFT`: Use existing draft invoice if exists.
 Applicable to `ACCOUNT` only. `tagDefinitionId`=`00000000-0000-0000-0000-000000000009`.

+For user tags, one must first create the tag definition.
+See section [Tag definition](#tag-definition) to accomplish this.

 ### Add tags to account